What is Theory of Constraints?

 Increasing bottom line impacts

-Our experience suggests that when manufacturers use Flow Issue Reporting to drive their Continuous Improvement, the number of projects leading to bottom line impact increases from two in 10 to nine in 10.
+Our experience suggests that when manufacturers use Flow Issue Reporting to drive continuous improvement, the number of projects leading to bottom line impact increases from two in 10 to nine in 10.

-The good news is that many manufacturing challenges can be much better managed with Theory of Constraints approaches.
-Specifically, Demand Driven Replenishment and Flow Issue Reporting are two essential tools that can dramatically improve your competitive position.
+To sum up, the good news is that many manufacturing challenges can be much better managed with Theory of Constraints approaches.

 Manufacturing challenges?
 Let’s chat!